SICKAG/sick_scan_base/README.md

 ### Timeout Warning

 :question: Question:
 During start phase the are warning/error message like
 ```bash
 no answer received after 5000 ms. Maybe sopas mode is wrong.
 ```
 and some more warning/error messages:

 :white_check_mark: Answer:
 In this case the driver tries to start the scanner in binary mode.
 If this is not possible, warnings and error messages are generated.
 The driver switches the scanner from ASCII mode to binary mode and then restarts communication.
 The messages can therefore be ignored.
 For a long-term solution, we recommend switching from ASCII to binary communication with SOPAS ET under Windows.

 ### Own Data Handling

 :question: Question:
 I would like to process data with my own methods.

 :white_check_mark: Answer:
 Search for keyword "PUBLISH_DATA:" in the code and replace the code for writing jpeg-files and CSV-files with your own source code.

 ## Known Issues

 * The intensity values in the csv demo file are currently 0.
+* If the scanner type is not selected correctly in the launchfile (e.g. launch->mrs_1xxx hardware->tim_5xx) starts the software and then crashes when receiving the first packet with a "bad pointer".

 ## Creators